Forgotten oil and gas wells linger, leaking toxic chemicals

 32 of32

 CRANE, Texas (AP) — Rusted pipes litter the sandy fields of Ashley Williams Watt’s cattle ranch in windswept West Texas.
-The corroded skeletons are all that remain of hundreds of abandoned oil wells that were drilled long before her family owned the land.
-The wells, unable to produce any useful amounts of oil or gas, were plugged with cement decades ago and forgotten.
+Corroded skeletons are all that remain of hundreds of abandoned oil wells.
+Unable to produce any useful amounts of oil or gas, the wells were plugged with cement decades ago.

-But something eerie is going on beneath the land, where Watt once played among the mesquite trees, jackrabbits and javelina and first drove the dirt roads at 10 years old.
-One by one, the wells seem to be unplugging themselves.
-They’re leaking dangerous chemicals that are seeping into groundwater beneath her ranch.
+But something eerie is going on beneath the land, where Watt once played among the mesquite trees and jackrabbits.
+The wells seem to be unplugging themselves.
+They’re leaking dangerous chemicals into her fields.

 Written By